Institutional partners are universities that are committed to scaling undergraduate research.

 How do the undergraduate students get involved in the research?
 What are their research topics?

-To participate in the research methods course, students need to have a research team, project and mentor at their local university.
+To participate in the research methods course, students need to have a research team, project and mentor.

 Local coordinators can either have students identify projects and mentors on their own, or they can decide to match students to faculty/projects.